UPPS 05.02.02 - Texas State Purchasing Policy

 freight and postal services;

-commissioned artists or musicians, entertainers, theater groups, performers, or speakers.
+commissioned artists or musicians, entertainers, theater groups, performers, or speakers;

 Internal Repair – An internal repair is a repair to state-owned equipment where the extent of the work cannot be determined until the equipment is disassembled.
 An internal repair must contain labor and may also include parts.
 Internal repairs are usually the result of an unexpected, basic service outage.
 If an internal repair qualifies as an emergency, it must be processed as an emergency purchase, as defined in the Texas Administrative Code Title 34 Part 1 Chapter 20, Subchapter C, Rule 20.210.